 We've tried to create a minimalistic, classic, last-century motorcycle which would be both functional and comfortable.

 We were lucky to find spoked, tubeless, wheels from an existing GS model that were in excellent condition.
 This predetermined the design and the overall concept of the project.
 We knew we had a chance to make something unique, as there currently are no similar motorbikes.
 The wheels were put onto the original factory components, so the entire setup works reliably.

 The original shock obsorber was replaced with a adjustable YSS.
-The standard fork had to be shortened due to the installation of a larger front wheel, and more viscous oil was used (as the volume was reduced by 20 mm) to make the overall suspension more firm.
-Test drives indicated that this worked ok, but progressive fork cartidges would make the suspension more modern and functional.
+The standard fork had to be shortened due to the installation of a larger front wheel.
+Test drives indicated that springs should be changed, because of great weight reduction, or adjustable progressive fork cartidges would make the suspension more modern and functional.

 New triple clamps were installed with a smaller offset, resulting in a better response to countersteering and maneuverability, particularly on slopes.
 Meanwhile, the rake angle of the bike stayed the same, which will continue to provide good stability.